-Healthy Start is a federally funded program.
-For over 20 years, the program has reduced the infant mortality rate and improved birth outcomes in the target area.
-This includes Chester, Upland, Eddystone, Woodlyn, Parkside, Chester Township, Marcus Hook, Trainer and Linwood.
-The program serves pregnant women, expectant fathers, the family and children up to age two.
-Services include the following:
+Healthy Start is a federally funded program serving pregnant people, expectant fathers, the family, and children up to 18-months.
+For over 20 years, Healthy Start has reduced the infant mortality rate and improved birth outcomes in the target area of Chester, Upland, Eddystone, Woodlyn, Parkside, Chester Township, Marcus Hook, Trainer, and Linwood.
+Services include:

 Recent research suggests that several factors contribute to poor birth outcomes.
 These include where a mother lives, adverse childhood experiences and trauma, and preconception care.
 African American women with less than a high school diploma are particularly at risk.

 This is a unique partnership between Healthy Start and Widener University School of Law.
 It provides direct legal representation, systemic advocacy and training to support program participants, staff and the community.

 The center is a “one-stop-shop” that connects program participants and other individuals with a range of services.
 Among these are translation, appointment scheduling, health education, assistance with applications and agency referrals.

 The PPOR project, in collaboration with the Delaware County Child Death Review Team, collected data and reviewed fetal and infant deaths.
 The purpose of the project was to better understand why infants are dying during certain periods of risk.

 The Housing Opportunities Program for Equity (HOPE) will provide assistance with case management, placement, tenant rights education, financial literacy, referral services, and direct financial relief.
 The program will also conduct housing policy advocacy.

 I almost dropped out of school when I became pregnant.
 But my Healthy Start case manager helped me sign up for home school

 Before, agencies were giving me a run around, but having a lawyer there gets things done.
 Her help is very effective and has had a huge impact on my family.